jsantoro10/jsantoro10.github.io/_cases/nonna.md

   duration: Sept - Dec 2022
   tool: Figma
 overview:
-  problem: Ordering food online through an app like DoorDash or Uber Eats has become second nature for many of us.
-It’s quick, convenient, and simple–but **have you ever encountered an issue tracking an order through these third-party delivery apps?**
+  problem: "Ordering food online through an app like DoorDash or Uber Eats has become second nature for many of us.
+It’s quick, convenient, and simple -- but **have you ever encountered an issue tracking an order through these third-party delivery apps?**"
   examples:
-    - description: In some cases, restaurants handle the food delivery themselves so you don’t know when to expect your order, you’ll only be given a time frame of when it *should* arrive.
-      image: problem1.png
+    - image: problem1.png
       rounded: true
-    - description:  In other cases, there may be no couriers in the area to pick up your order from the restaurant.
-      image: problem2.png
+    - image: problem2.png
       rounded: true
+  row: true
   solution:
     title: Why not eliminate the middleman?
     description: